 The Assessors are required by Massachusetts Law to list and value all real and personal property.
-The valuations are subject to “ad valorem” taxation on the assessment roll each year.
-The “ad Valorem” basis for taxation means that all property should be taxed “according to value.”
-The objective is to gather the most current information and data on the cost of construction, changes in use and economic conditions which may affect property value.
+The valuations are subject to "ad valorem" taxation on the assessment roll each year.
+The "ad Valorem" basis for taxation means that all property should be taxed "according to value."
+The objective is to gather the most current information and data on the cost of construction, changes in use, and economic conditions that may affect property value.
 The Assessor collects records and analyzes a great deal of information about properties and market characteristics in order to estimate the fair market value.
 The market estimate of assessment should reflect the status of the property as of January 1.
-For example January 1, 2020 is the assessment date for Fiscal Year 2022.
+For example, January 1, 2020, is the assessment date for Fiscal Year 2022.

-Assessors are required to submit these values to the State Department of Revenue (DOR) for certification every fith year, Fiscal 2019 was our most recent certification year and will be undergoing another recertification for fiscal year 2024.
+Assessors are required to submit these values to the State Department of Revenue (DOR) for certification every fourth year, Fiscal 2019 was our most recent certification year, and will be undergoing another recertification for the fiscal year 2024.
 The certification process requires very specific standards between and among various property classes in the community.

 The law requires that property be valued from actual or best information.
-We will review your assessment based upon existing records and sales of properties similar to yours.
-A cyclical inspection of all properties began in 2012 and completed in 2015.
-During that time corrections were made as needed and information of properties inspected was updated. ie: home being charged for finished basement that’s not there.
+We will review your assessment based on existing records and sales of properties similar to yours.
+A cyclical inspection of all properties began in 2012 and was completed in 2015.
+During that time corrections were made as needed and information on the properties inspected was updated. ie: home being charged for a finished basement that's not there.
 The card would be corrected to reflect the change.

 The Assessor does not raise or lower taxes.
 The Assessor does not make the laws which affect the property owner.
 The Assessors' Office has nothing to do with the total amount of taxes collected.
 The Assessors' primary responsibility is to find the "full and fair cash value" of your property, so that you may pay only your fair share of the taxes.

 - Town Office Building, Room Number 6 - First Floor